 Let me introduce you to this fascinating website … Australian Slang.
 Well researched, this site has put together an extensive list of Australian slang and their interpretations.

 Reading this list was refreshing.
 I can’t deny their are some very odd things that we Aussies say (from time to time) and I wonder how they must sound to others!
-Add a broad ‘ocker’ accent to the mix and you will be lost forever trying to make sense of our (sometimes ridiculous) banter!
+Add a broad ‘ocker’ accent to the mix and you will be lost forever trying to make sense of our (dare I admit .. sometimes ridiculous) banter!

-It’s clear that Aussies take every opportunity to ‘pull your leg‘ so go with the flow, enjoy our lingo but don’t take it all too seriously!
+It’s clear that Aussies take every opportunity to ‘pull your leg‘ so my advice is to go with the flow, enjoy our lingo but don’t take it all too seriously!